Call for Manuscripts

 students and professors.
 We encourage graduate students to position themselves as emerging scholars.

-Procedure, Requirements, Deadline & Editorial Policy
+Submission Procedure, Requirements, Deadline & Editorial Policy

 Start with Six Simple Submission Steps See flowchart - overview of the submission process